www.scantips.com

 There is only ONE definition of EV and EV charts, used for any and all ISO.
 For any ISO value, your f/stop and shutter combination (determined by the ISO in use) would appear on only ONE EV row.
 If your exposure in direct bright sun was ISO 100 f/16 1/125 second, f/16 1/125 is on only one row which is EV 15.
 If it is ISO 800 f/16 1/1000 second, f/16 1/1000 is on only one row, which is EV 18.
 The EV is the row where you find your actual used camera settings.
 The correct way to verbalize these is EV 15 at ISO 100, or EV 18 at ISO 800.

-A regular EV Chart normally only shows full stops, starting from f/1 (f/1 at one second is EV 0).
+A regular EV Chart normally only shows full stops, often starting from f/1.4, (but f/1 at one second is EV 0 in any EV chart, detailed above).
+Any ISO simply is on its row with a different EV there).
 Our cameras do use third stops, but EV Charts for third stops are never shown because that chart becomes quite excessively wide on the screen.
 Nevertheless, three EV charts are provided here, the standard EV chart for Full stops, and also EV charts for third or half stops are offered.

 Third stops from f/1.4 to f/32 will fill much of a 1920 pixel full screen width, but you might limit the range to show only maybe f/2.8 to f/16 (which is then half width).
 You can also specify a smaller font size in the chart too.

-The "Show Chart" checkboxes toggle Third and Half stop charts to be On or Off (Half stop is Off by default).
+The "Show Chart" checkboxes toggle the Third and Half stop charts to be Shown or Not (Off by default because of width).

 Set Range Limits of these EV Charts